Ch4s3r/cat_sitting_book/src/drinking.md

 Pour hot water over it wand clean it with a towel.

 ## Filling
-Pour cold water into it until you reach a little bit under the `max` line.
+Pour cold water into it until you reach a little under the `max` line.

 ## Assembling again
 Follow the steps in reverse order from [Disassembling](#disassembling).